 Those two decades would prove eventful for Greenwood.
 In 1851 the first train steamed into Locke's Mills, pushing into obsolescence the highway that had long provided northern Oxford County and the Coös region of New Hampshire with travelers, goods and access to southern markets.
 Then, on May 9, 1862, a fire swept through Greenwood City.
-Every building save the chapel at the north end of the village was destroyed.
+Every building save the Methodist chapel and a small shoemaker's shop at the north end of the village was destroyed.
 The City — already a backwater due to its distance from the railroad — would never recover.

 It was rather pleasantly situated at the outlet of a series of small lakes in a mountainous region, surrounded by small farmers, and being directly upon the great highway of travel, bid fair to be a place of much importance when it had time to grow.
 But man’s most useful servant and terrible master, got loose one day, and when the excitement was over, Greenwood's beautiful city had gone up in smoke.
 I believe but one house was left standing.
 About that time the engine came along, and like the priest and Levite of old, passed by on the other side and left it to perish with cold and neglect.17